Zavy86/docker-course/topics/09-entrypoint-cmd/README.md

 runtime.
 Therefore, it does not matter if you place it at the top, middle, or bottom of the Dockerfile.
 However, keep in mind that if you define it multiple times, the last one will always take precedence, overwriting the previous ones.

-Let’s exit, save the file, and rebuild the image:
+Let's exit, save the file, and rebuild the image:

 ```shell
 $ docker build -t figlet .